RobotLoader: Class Autoloading

 When developing with it, you have practically no idea that it runs on the background.
 It continuously updates the cache because it knows that classes and files can be created, deleted, renamed, etc. And it doesn't repeatedly scan unmodified files.

 When used on a production server, on the other hand, we recommend disabling the cache update using

 $loader->setAutoRefresh(false) (this is done automatically in the Nette Application), because the files are not

 changing.
 At the same time, it is necessary to clear the cache when uploading a new version on the hosting.

 Of course, the initial scanning of files, when the cache does not already exist, may take a few seconds for larger applications.
 RobotLoader has built-in prevention against cache stampede.
 This is a situation where production server receives a large number of concurrent requests and because RobotLoader's cache does not yet exist, they would all start scanning the files.
 Which spikes CPU and filesystem usage.
 Fortunately, RobotLoader works in such a way that for multiple concurrent requests, only the first thread indexes the files, creates a cache, the others wait, and then use the cache.

-Today, Composer can be used for autoloading in compliance with
+Today, Composer can be used for autoloading in

 App\Router\RouterFactory is located in the file